top of page

 PROLOGUE

-It was Jatindra who coined the famous and oft-repeated phrase during the revolutionary period – “Amra Morbo, Jagat Jagbe” – “We shall die, but the world will awake [by our sacrifice].”
 The original phrase was āmrā morbo, jāt jāgbe: by jāt, Jatindra meant “Nation.”
-It maybe that, influenced since his childhood by the Baul songs, he also had in mind the famous line by Lalan: jāter nāme bajjāti sab (“mischief in the name of caste”).
+It may be that, influenced since his childhood by the Baul songs, he also had in mind the famous line by Lalan: jāter nāme bajjāti sab (“mischief in the name of caste”).
 According to Jatindra’s biographers, he was a champion fighting against caste and creed.

 Neglected by history and political leadership

 It’s a pity that Jatindra was born in India, where very few historians valued his contribution, least the so-called National historians belonging to a particular political ideology by whom he was disdainfully neglected.
 The country's political leadership also did not find it necessary to look beyond certain leaders to ascribe the success of the freedom movement.
 Jatindra was relegated to the status of the leader who tried a violent path but failed.
-He, along with many other pre-Gandhi and contemporary Gandhist Nationalist leaders, does not even find a passing remark in the text books.
+He, along with many other pre-Gandhiji and contemporary Gandhist Nationalist leaders, does not even find a passing remark in the textbooks.

 An evaluation of his contribution